Best AR-15 Red Dot Sights 2023

 This is why we’re so committed to this particular article and keeping it up to date year after year, month after month, as new optics become available and as we were able to get our hands on new optics.

-Obviously, we don’t get a chance to test every single model, every single configuration of every optic ever made.
+Obviously, we don’t get a chance to test every single model of every single configuration of every optic ever made.

 That would be awesome.